 This clinical condition plays a central role in the death of a large number of COVID-19 patients.
-137 V.

-Treatment of Cytokine Storm 14139
+V. Treatment of Cytokine Storm

-Cytokine Storm (CS) is a lethal clinical condition, and it requires intensive care; since it is responsible for the 140 high mortality rate in COVID-19 patients [26,27].
-141 antibody drugs are being repurposed from treating patients with chronic inflammatory conditions [28,29].
-146 a) Catecholamine inhibitors 15147
+Cytokine Storm (CS) is a lethal clinical condition, and it requires intensive care; since it is responsible for the high mortality rate in COVID-19 patients [26, 27].

-As cytokine storm is a chronic inflammatory condition induced by the hyper immune response of the host, the 142 inflammation must be treated and control to cope the condition.
-143
+As cytokine storm is a chronic inflammatory condition induced by the hyper immune response of the host, the inflammation must be treated and control to cope the condition.

 Basically, anti-inflammatory drugs, a combination of immune-modulators, and some other drugs can be used.
-144 IL-6 inhibitors and high dose corticosteroids block pathways critical to host immune responses.
-Many monoclonal 145 the catecholamine, we can inhibit the cytokine storm.
-We can use and test the catecholamine inhibitor drugs to 150 treat COVID-19 patients.
-151
+IL-6 inhibitors and high dose corticosteroids block pathways critical to host immune responses.
+Many monoclonal antibody drugs are being repurposed from treating patients with chronic inflammatory conditions [28, 29].

+a) Catecholamine inhibitors

 Before the cytokine storm, the circulating level of catecholamines increases rapidly in the COVID-19 patients.
-148

 This catecholamine is responsible for the cycle of inflammation and cytokine storm.
-If we inhibit the release of 149
+If we inhibit the release of the catecholamine, we can inhibit the cytokine storm.
+We can use and test the catecholamine inhibitor drugs to treat COVID-19 patients.

-152 16 b) Alpha-blockers
+b) Alpha-blockers

-Various studies on mice and other findings show that the alpha-blockers can be used to break the hyperinflammatory chain reaction.
+Various studies on mice and other findings show that the alpha-blockers can be used to break the hyper-inflammatory chain reaction.
 So, we can prevent it from converting to cytokine storm.
 Generally, alphablocker drugs are used for the treatment of prostate disease and high blood pressure.

-156 17 i.
+i.
 Mechanism of action